 simpleanalytics

-Can you prepare a CDR report with no prior employment experience
+CDR report without prior employment experience

 1. Curriculum Vitae

-Curriculum Vitae for CDR Report should be carefully written and prepared to help in the positive outcome.
+The Curriculum Vitae for the CDR Report should be carefully written and prepared to help in a positive outcome.
 A well-written resume with a concise compilation of educational history, professional experience, qualifications, objectives, and achievements is a sure way to create an impression on Engineers Australia (EA).
 Our experienced team will guide you in crafting an insightful resume, including all essential points.
 The total content of your resume should not exceed more than three pages.

-1. Continuing Professional Development (CPD)
+2. Continuing Professional Development (CPD)

 Continuing Professional Development (CPD) contributes to the growth of experience, the maintenance of current technical competencies, and the progress of your engineering career.
 CPD programs are designed to extend or refresh your experience, knowledge, or opinion in your field of study, allowing you to keep and enhance your job performance while retaining professional competence.
 Over three years, your CPD record must show at least 150 hours of organized CDR in the applicable engineering field.

-1. Career episode
+3. Career episode

 The Career Episode Report for Engineers Australia offers extensive information on the technical and other abilities of an engineer for their project.
 In your career episodes, you must exhibit your professional abilities.
 The career episode is dependent on the tasks that you have completed.
 The main goal of the career episode is to demonstrate your technical abilities and competence in the chosen occupation.
 The career episode should be kept to a word count of 1000 to 2500.
 It should be written entirely in Australian English.

-1. Summary Statement
+5. Summary Statement

 After you’ve written all three of your career episodes, the following step is to write a summary statement.
 Summary statements are a summary of all of your competency aspects.
 That is why you must thoroughly examine your professional experience to guarantee that everything is covered.
 It must be stated correctly, connecting all of the dots in your career episodes.
 Because only one summary statement is required for all three career episodes, it is recommended that your summary statement not be limited to one page.